luisra/hotspots/README.md

 ## Motivation

-This analysis would allow us to quickly identify in what country a violent political conflict takes place moving forward.
-Depending on the type of event, instead of considering every country from the get-go, we would focus on the hotspots of violent political activity first.
+This analysis would allow us to quickly identify in what country a violent political conflict is taking place moving forward.
+Depending on the type of event, instead of considering every country from the get-go, we would focus on the hotspots of political activity first.

 ## Installation